mcasperson/IridiumApplicationTesting-GettingStartedGuide/writing_tests.md

 The `numberURLs` system property can be used to limit the number of URLs that are selected when running a test e.g. `-DnumberURLs=1`.
 The `numberDataSets` property can be used to limit the number of data sets that tests are run against e.g. `-DnumberDataSets=1`.
 Typically you would set the `numberURLs` and `numberDataSets` system properties when you want to quickly run a single test.

 Tests can be run in parallel.
 The number of parallel tests being run is determined by the `numberOfThreads` system property.

+See [this example](https://github.com/AutoGeneral/IridiumApplicationTesting/tree/master/examples/6.paralleltest), which demonstrate running multiple tests in parallel.